Parents Planning for SchoolBack to Category View

 - Safe snacks, etc.

-Review our detailed parent’s guide to discuss with caregivers: Planning for School: A Parent’s Guide
+Review our detailed parent’s guide to discuss with caregivers: Planning for School: A Parent/Caregiver Guide.

-You can also visit our Education Resource Center to access other free downloads, resources and tools, to assist you in finding the right preschool for your child, including FAACT's Preschool Considerations for Parents poster.
+You can also visit our Education Resource Center to access other free downloads, resources and tools, to assist you in finding the right preschool for your child, including FAACT's 'Planning for School: A Parent/Caregiver Guide' poster.

 1 Pediatrics.
 2012 Jul;130(1):e25-32. doi: 10.1542/peds.2011-1762.
 Epub 2012 Jun 25.